Northern lights at Vestrahorn

 The best time for Auroras

-People often ask me the best time to see northern lights in Iceland.
+People often ask me when the best time is to see the northern lights in Iceland.
 They are normally best between 22.00 and 02.00, but here we were just after 19.00.
 As we got away from the town lights, we observed a streak of light across the sky.
 Maybe we would get lucky!
 It was a very weak Aurora, but it was over the Vestrahorn mountain and it was better than nothing.

 Around 19.30 we were treated to a couple of minutes of good Northern lights activity.